cypress-io/cypress-fiddle/README.md

 - `html` to mount as DOM nodes before the test begins
 - `name` the name to display at the top of the page, otherwise the test title will be used
 - `description` extra test description under the name, supports Markdown via [safe-marked](https://github.com/azu/safe-marked)
+- `commonHtml` is extra HTML markup to attach to the live HTML (if any) element.
+Useful for loading external stylesheets or styles without cluttering every HTML block

 The next properties are NOT used by `cy.runExample` but are used by the `testExamples` function from this package.